caruby/scat/README.md

 3. Make a workspace directory on your workstation.

-4. From that directory, execute +git clone git://github.com/caruby/scat.git+
+4. From that directory, execute <tt>git clone git://github.com/caruby/scat.git</tt>

-5. Modify the +conf/fields.yaml+ configuration file to add edit fields.
+5. Modify the <tt>conf/fields.yaml</tt> configuration file to add edit fields.

-6. Modify the +scat/public/stylesheets/scat.css+ file to change the web display.
+6. Modify the <tt>scat/public/stylesheets/scat.css</tt> file to change the web display.

 7. Add views and routes to this [Sinatra](http://www.sinatrarb.com/) application as you see fit.

-8. Run Scat with your changes by executing the following in the workspace +scat+ directory:
+8. Run Scat with your changes by executing the following in the workspace <tt>scat</tt> directory:

       rackup

-9. See your changes by opening a web browser on +http://localhost:4567/+.
+9. See your changes by opening a web browser on <tt>http://localhost:4567/</tt>.

-11. Change the version number in the +lib/scat/version.rb+ file by appending a branch number, e.g. change the base version +1.2.2+ to +1.2.2.1+
+11. Change the version number in the <tt>lib/scat/version.rb</tt> file by appending a branch number, e.g. change the base version <tt>1.2.2</tt> to <tt>1.2.2.1</tt>

 10. Package your changes by executing the following: